Individuals who are awaiting criminal charges while trying to find a new job may be wondering, will a pending misdemeanor show on a background check?

 Pending Misdemeanor Charges and Getting a Job: Will a Pending Misdemeanor Show on a Background Check?

-For individuals that live in states that do allow for pending charges to be reported to employers conducting pre-employment background checks and wonder will a pending misdemeanor show on a background check, not all hope is lost.
+For individuals who live in states that do allow for pending charges to be reported to employers conducting pre-employment background checks and wonder will a pending misdemeanor show on a background check, not all hope is lost.

 As with most pre-employment background checks, the company is simply trying to determine if any applicants pose a significant liability threat to the company.
 In most cases, even if the record may show that the individual is a potential liability, the interview and other related factors still play a major role.
 This is why many companies are willing to hire individuals with criminal convictions, if the individual seemingly wants to better themselves and if they believe the individual’s criminal past is unlikely to be an issue.